juanantonio284/my_python_notes/OOP/intro_graph_problems.md

 all children of each of those nodes, and so on.

 BFS explores many paths simultaneously, adding one node to each path on each iteration.
-Since it generates the paths in ascending order of length, the first path found with the goal as its last node is guaranteed to have a minimum number of edges.
+Since it generates the paths in ascending order of length, the first path found with the goal (the desired node) as the last node of the path is guaranteed to have a minimum number of edges.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Code

-[There is a "Code taxonomy" section below this one which has a list of objects used in this code; it might be useful to understand what's going on here (more efficient than moving up and down the page trying to find where objects came from and how they were defined).]
+[There is a section called "Code Taxonomy" below this one; it has a list of objects used in the code and might be useful to understand what's going on here (more efficient than moving up and down the page trying to find where objects came from and how they were defined).]

 ### Classes `Node`, `Edge`, `WeightedEdge`